adamshaylor/jquery-age-gate/README.md

 ## Promises and events

-The `$.ageGate()` function returns a jQuery promise which is resolved when the user enters a valid age that passes the age gate.
-There are also custom events, `agevalidated` and `ageinvalidated` that are triggered from the dialog element whenever the user’s input is checked.
+The `$.ageGate()` function returns a jQuery promise which is resolved when the user enters a valid age that meets the minimum requirement.
+There are also custom events, `agevalidated` and `ageinvalidated` that are triggered from the dialog element whenever the user’s input is parsed and evaluted.

 ## Philosophy and disclaimer